3 Ways To Work That Holiday Buffet Table

 “Vegetables will come in handy on any FMD phase but stock up for Phase 2.”

 In Phase 2 you want your body to lay down muscle and scavenge fats.
 Because vegetables are key to converting protein into muscle, stuff your to-go baggie with all the leftover broccoli, celery, jicama, cucumbers, cauliflower and peppers you find on the table.
 Bring them to work the next day and nosh when you get hungry.
 Add them to your salad.
-Pile them into your Phase 2 omelette.
+Pile them into your Phase 2 omelet.
 Go to town!

 If your party host ends up with an entire bowl of salad that they don’t know what to do with, volunteer to take it off their hands.
 I love to use leftover salad greens as a base for smoothies or in my FMD Phase 1, 2, or 3 Shakes!
-You can also add them to your soups or to your slow cooker meals.
+You can also add them to your soups or your slow cooker meals.

 #2 – Focus On Foods That Heal